 Elon, on the meaning of your life.

 “There have to be reasons that you get up in the morning and you want to live.
 Why do you want to live?
 What’s the point?
 What inspires you?
 What do you love about the future?”

 Musk founded his third company, Space Exploration Technologies Corporation, or SpaceX, in 2002, with the intention of building spacecraft for commercial travel.
 He made history when the company launched its Falcon 9 rocket on May 22, 2012.

 The vehicle was sent to the International Space Station with 1,000 pounds of supplies for the astronauts stationed there.
-Musk was quoted as saying,
+Musk was quoted,

 “I feel very lucky. … For us, it’s like winning the Super Bowl.“